• Four postings packed full of realistic artefacts and documents that make you feel like a genuine detective.

 The Four mailings contain:

-• A final letter from the Archive of Unsolved Mysteries concluding the case and revealing the nominator.
+• A final letter from the Custodian of Unsolved Mysteries concluding the case and revealing the nominator.
 (You can choose to reveal the nominator at the start)

-• An exclusive membership badge from the Archive of Unsolved Mysteries.
+• An exclusive membership badge from the Custodian of Unsolved Mysteries.

 • A personalised certificate of achievement from the Archive.